 8. Tell about a ministry that your worshipping community has initiated in the past five years.
 Who can be contacted about this?

 During an evaluation of our building space, several rooms were identified as being un-utilized.
 The idea of using these rooms as “Grace Rooms” - to provide temporary shelter to single women in need while they locate and secure a permanent residence - was born.
 Residents (no more than four at a time) may stay up to three months while searching for permanent housing.
 Grace Rooms provide the residents with other, very basic, services such as: a starter kit of toiletries and detergent; transportation to local food and clothing banks; sponsorship for membership at the Radford Recreation Center; and an advocate from the church to serve as a liaison within the church and community.
 The average stay spans four to six weeks.
 Residents are required to work with a community liaison (non-Grace Church liaison) to address other needs they may have and seek resources we are unable to meet.
-Since inception in 2015, Grace Rooms have housed more than forty-four individuals.
+Since inception in 2015, Grace Rooms have housed more than fifty individuals.
 The contact person for this mission is Mrs. Lee Slusher, Grace Rooms Committee Chair.

 9. How are you preparing yourselves for the Church of the future?

 Unequivocally, to our core, we strive to demonstrate a welcoming, inclusive, flexible, caring, non-judgmental, open Church.
-We recognize our brokenness and the challenge in demonstrating love for all – those that are similar and those that may be different.
+We recognize the challenge in demonstrating love for all – those that are similar and those that may be different.
 At Grace, everyone is welcome.
-Everyone is accepted.
-Everyone is respected as an equal.
+Everyone is accepted and respected as an equal.
 We strive to improve by learning from and living in communion with others.
 We seek not to evangelize, but instead to be living members of our faith through our service to, and demonstrated love for, all people.
 Whatever the Church of the future might embody, we believe that if we love others and are open to change, we will be prepared.
 To assist in this preparation, we value and place importance upon the personhood of the rector.
 We seek a rector to inspire our own sense of purpose through her/his own thoughts, words, and deeds.

 10. What is your practice of stewardship and how does it shape the life of your worshiping community?